top of page

 Intra-individual Network Analysis of Suicidal Behavior

 Suicidal behavior is complex, dynamic, and differs vastly for every affected person, making it difficult to both fully understand and accurately predict.
 This study seeks to further our understanding of suicidal behavior on an individual level by applying network theory to known correlates and precedents of suicide and assessing these symptoms using ecological momentary assessments.
-This study is funded by the Department of Defense and is being conducted with Active Duty soldiers.
-Recruitment is ongoing through 2021.
+This study was funded by the Department of Defense and concluded in 2021.
+After publishing the main group level paper, we are continuing to analyze these rich data and welcome student involvement.

 Student-Led Research